ceciliamoura/tech-e_haven_analysis/README.md

 # Executive Summary

 From 2019 - 2022 while the overall sales trend is upwards, there's noticeable fluctuations in sales.
 2020 saw the highest growth, with total sales revenue surging 163% year-over-year, driven by a 31% increase in average order value (AOV) and a 101% jump in order volume.
 Despite a 15% AOV decline in 2021, order volume still reached a record high (up 6%), suggesting a shift towards lower-priced items.
-From 2019 to 2022 the average yearly sale revenue was $7M, the average total orders per year was 27K and the AOV was $254.
+From 2019 to 2022 the average yearly sale revenue was $7M, the average total orders per year was 27K and the average AOV was $254.
 2020 was the strongest year for both total sales (>$10M) and average value of orders($300).
 From 2020-2022 the overall trend has been a decline in all these metrics, but with average values still higher or equal (AOV =) than those registered in 2019.

 ## ERD
 <img width="697" alt="Screenshot 2025-02-03 at 12 36 20 PM" src="https://github.com/user-attachments/assets/4e7cdfbe-6919-4c3e-838e-0b31abb9b6bb" />